STEM Career Fair Success

 Whether you are a freshman or a PhD candidate, sure of your academic major or not, Utah State’s Career Fair can serve as a valuable resource to explore careers and seek employment.
 Attend this Career Fair to:

-- Explore different career fields by visiting with over 150 employers from all types of agencies and organizations -- in one place at one time.
+- Explore different career fields by visiting with employers from all types of agencies and organizations -- in one place at one time.

 - Talk with recruiters about the variety of career paths available.